Bio-M&F

 Bio -fabrication

 Our research group for biomaterials and biofabrication is led by Dr. Aurelien Forget.
-We are located in the Albert-Ludwigs-Universität Freiburg at the Institute for Macromolecular Chemistry within the group of Prof. Dr. Shastri
+We are located in the Albert-Ludwigs-Universität Freiburg at the Institute for Macromolecular Chemistry in the laboratory of Prof. Dr. V. Prasad Shastri.

 Our research focuses on developing biomedical applications for seaweed phytocolloids.
 We have built extensive expertise on hydrogel-forming polysaccharides that are extracted from macroalgae.
 This knowledge allows us to find solutions for the purification, chemical modification, and processing of these materials into innovative products.
 While doing this we are furthering our fundamental understanding of the hydrogel formation principle of natural polysaccharides.